 General inquiries and media requests can be sent to [email protected].

 Bill Kristol is the editor at large and founder of The Weekly Standard, and a regular guest on leading political commentary shows.
 Prior to his work at The Weekly Standard, Kristol led the Project for the Republican Future, an organization that helped shape the strategy that produced the 1994 Republican congressional victory.
 From 1985 to 1993, Kristol served as chief of staff to Education Secretary William Bennett in the Reagan Administration and as chief of staff to Vice President Dan Quayle in the George H. W. Bush administration.
 Before coming to Washington, Kristol taught politics at the University of Pennsylvania and Harvard University.

 Mona Charen is a Senior Fellow, Ethics and Public Policy Center, columnist, and the author of two New York Times bestsellers: Useful Idiots and Do-Gooders.
-Her new book, Sex Matters, is coming out in June.
+Her new book, Sex Matters, was released in June.
 Charen began her career writing for National Review magazine, and she served as a speechwriter for Nancy Reagan before joining President Reagan’s staff in the White House Office of Public Liaison and in the Office of Communications.
 Her work has been featured in over 200 newspapers and websites, and she is a regular guest on public affairs programs.